• Skip to primary navigation

 How to Store a Hamburger Casserole

-In the fridge: Store any leftover casserole in an airtight container in the refrigerator for up to 3-4 days, after that the biscuit layer will get soggy.
+In the fridge: Store any leftover casserole in an airtight container in the refrigerator for 1-2 days, after that the biscuit layer will get soggy.

 In the freezer: To freeze, let it cool then place in an airtight container.
 Let it thaw before reheating.